canonical/snapcraft/docs/snapcraft-usage.md

 the snap did not come signed from the store, if an app is sideloaded, it also fakes the version to allow easy iteration without the need to change the metadata.

+## Next

+Once you have played around with `snapcraft` for a bit, you might want to take a look at its [more advanced features] [advanced] or at an overview of the [snapcraft.yaml syntax] [syntax].

+[advanced]: snapcraft-advanced-features.md
+[syntax]: snapcraft-syntax.md